THU-EarthInformationScienceLab/Ontology/README.md

 ![alt](img/example.png "example.png")

 ### 5 dynamic interactive graphs have been generated in the database, and you can directly use them through "Visual Graph->Saved graphs".
-You can also query our database through SPARQL language to get the data and legends you need:
+You can also query our database through SPARQL language to get the data and diagrams you need:

 <br />